 Engine Oil

 If it’s a 4 stroke, an annual oil change is a must.
-If you use your snowmobile a lot, you’ll require extra changes during the season, but I suspect if you use it that much, you won’t be reading an introductory post.
+If you use your snowmobile a lot, you’ll require extra changes during the season, but I suspect, if you’re a pro sledder, you wouldn’t be reading an introductory post.

 Modern 2 strokes have an oil reservoir and oil injector.
-It’s not a part of “changing” fluids, but do treat this like a part of filling up when you get gas.
-Don’t be lazy either, you’ll thank me when your machine doesn’t shut down for a low oil alarm in the middle of nowhere.
+It’s not a part of “changing” fluids.
+Instead, treat this like a part offilling up when you get gas.
+Don’t be lazy either – you’ll thank me when your machine doesn’t shut down for a low oil alarm in the middle of nowhere.

 Coolant

-I like to change the coolant on the snowmobile every 4-5 years.
-It can get corrosive for motors that have aluminum parts, not to mention, that it just gets dirty over time.
+I like to change the snowmobile’s coolant every 4-5 years.
+It can get corrosive for motors that have aluminum parts, not to mention, it also gets dirty over time.
 When I do a coolant change, I flush and back flush everything until clear water comes through.
-Then I drain and fill with the correct mixture of antifreeze and water.
-Do check your level and condition before the season, and check your level from time to time.
+Then, I drain and fill with the correct mixture of antifreeze and water.
+Do check your level and condition before the snowmobiling season and occasionally during the season.

 Brake Fluid

 Check your brake fluid, if applicable.
-It should be full and if it’s not, you probably have a problem that needs to be looked at.
+It should be full.
+If not, you probably have a problem that needs to be checked.
 I drove clunker cars in my teens and classic cars in my better days, but I have never replaced brake fluid in any vehicle.

-To each his own, but my take is, it’s hydraulic fluid that contains corrosion inhibitors.
+To each his own, but my take is – it’s hydraulic fluid that contains corrosion inhibitors.
 Yes, it absorbs water, but it’s in a sealed system.
-And technically there’s no real exposure to moving parts that would quickly degrade or dirty it.
-I’m not saying it doesn’t go bad, I would maybe consider a change every 5-10 years.
+And, technically, there’s no real exposure to moving parts that would quickly degrade or dirty it.
+I’m not saying it doesn’t go bad, but I would maybe consider a change every 5-10 years.
 However, I’ve yet to keep anything long enough to cross that bridge.
 If it gives you the warm and fuzzies, feel free to do it more often – just don’t blame me if you don’t.

 Routine Snowmobiling Maintenance Scheduling Tip

-I usually work on my sleds before the season, probably because it’s exciting.
+I usually work on my sleds before the season because it’s exciting.
 I also can’t seem to get into it in the spring.
 For what it’s worth, it would be better to do fluid changes before putting them away so they sit in storage with clean fluids.

 4. Check your Plugs